Sobriety and Weight Loss – Can Sobriety Help You Lose Weight?

 - Provides you an outlet for managing difficult emotions.

 - Helps you combat boredom in sobriety by giving you something productive to do.

 - Allows you to start healing your brain.

 This is because physical activity helps you reduce stress, improves your sleep, and makes you feel better.
 All of these things can lead to weight loss.

-It tricks your body into starvation mode which is why after a long night of drinking you start devouring everything in sight.
-Oh, hello McDonald’s!
+It tricks your body into starvation mode, which is why you start devouring everything in sight after a long night of drinking.
+Oh, hello, McDonald’s!
 I’ll have a large Number 2 and an extra, large fry, please!

 Alcohol also lowers your inhibition which increases the chance of making poor food choices (among many other bad decisions).

 If you quit binge eating and plowing through a pile of nachos several times per week due to sobriety, you will lose weight.